Local Area Attractions Near Yellowstone Park / Mountainside KOA Journey

 West Yellowstone, MT 59758

-The Playmill Theatre continues the traditions of quality family entertainment offering well-loved musical classics like Oklahoma, The Music Man, and Seven Brides for Seven Brothers.
-Advanced reservations recommended.
+Located in West Yellowstone, the Playmill Theatre continues the traditions of quality family entertainment offering well-loved musical classics like Oklahoma, The Music Man, and Seven Brides for Seven Brothers.
+Advanced reservations are recommended.

 The very much alive ghost town, Virginia City, Montana , is frozen in time.
 It is a remarkably well preserved old west Victorian gold mining town just 20 miles west of Yellowstone National Park (90 miles by road).